 As the Budget Control Act (BCA) of 2011 significantly impacts the U.S. Government’s acquisition of defense systems, U.S. aerospace and defense companies have begun, in recent times, to focus on the international market – with emphasis on commercial defense exports.

 While the United States dominates the global aerospace and defense export market, a shifting business and political landscape, coupled with domestic acquisition hurdles, are constricting industry’s competitive edge.

-The global A&D market is shifting in size and scale.
-The more traditional western supplier-purchaser relationship is being augmented by purchaser countries that are investing in and heavily subsidizing their domestic industries to supplement current needs.
-Allied countries are taking more ownership in the U.S. acquisition process through the government-to-government Foreign Military Sales (FMS) program and through the government-to-industry Direct Commercial Sales (DCS) process.
-As allied partners advocate for more local input in the manufacturing / assembly process and for a more hands-on approach in the sustainment of defense systems, they will be able to mirror the U.S. capacity for research and development to manufacture similar products.
-Several countries working with the U.S. on global security cooperation, such as Israel and South Korea, are expected to increase exports of domestic aerospace and electronic products.
+Shifting in size and scale, the current global aerospace and defense market is changing the dynamics between suppliers and purchasers.
+Foreign governments now invest in, and heavily subsidize, their own industries to meet current needs.
+Through offset arrangements, foreign customers exact more ownership in the production process through either the foreign military sales (FMS) or direct commercial sales (DCS) programs.
+As foreign customers now advocate for more local input in the assembly process, and for a more hands-on approach in the sustainment of procured defense systems, they will be able to mirror the U.S.’s capacity for innovative systems and products.
+For example, several countries working with the U.S. government on security cooperation, such as Israel and South Korea, are expected to increase exports of domestic aerospace and electronic products in the near future.